woodpecker-ci/.github/CONTRIBUTING.md

 # Contributing

+We welcome community contributions.

+Before submitting a feature or enhancement, please propose the idea first so we can avoid duplicate work and ensure it aligns with the project’s goals.

+Woodpecker CI is used by many organizations and individuals and is expected to remain stable at its core.
+As a result, we may reject changes that break existing functionality or address narrow use cases that are better implemented as plugins or extensions.

 ## Pull Requests

 When opening pull requests, make sure that you link issues (using keywords like `closes`) that